 But First… What is the Ship of Theseus Paradox?

-At first, it’s still the same ship, right?
-There’s no evident reason to view it as a different entity despite the various changes it has undergone in terms of composition.
+It’s still the same ship, right?
+There’s no reason to view it as a new “entity” despite it having undergone some changes.

-But what if you keep replacing parts, one by one, until every single part is new?
-Is it still the same ship you started with?
-Or is it a changed entity, i.e., “Ship B,” that constitutes something entirely different?
+But what if you keep replacing things, one by one, until every single part is new?

 Ship of Theseus Plot Overview

-This Anand Gandhi venture focuses on three distinct people: a photographer named Aaliya, a monk who advocated for animal rights (Maitreya), and Navin, a charismatic stockbroker whose life takes an unexpected turn when he undergoes a kidney transplant.
+This Anand Gandhi film focuses on three distinct people — a photographer named Aaliya, a monk who advocated for animal rights (Maitreya), and Navin, a charismatic stockbroker whose life takes an unexpected turn when he undergoes a kidney transplant.

 As the three of them go through life and come face to face with some unexpected challenges, their entire notions of identity, virtues, morality, and interconnectedness in today’s world turn upside down.